Oklahoma

 - Stakeholder Advisory Group: NA

 The state has limited policies to encourage the deployment of CHP systems.
-No new CHP systems were installed in Oklahoma in 2017.
+One new CHP system was installed in Oklahoma in 2018.

 There is currently no interconnection standard in place that applies to CHP.